 Submit a minimum of 6 digital recordings (see departmental website for recommended digital voice recorder) with a digitally written critique of your skills.
 You are required to listen to your own recordings in their entirety and evaluate the recording prior to submitting it.
 Critique forms are available on the course website and within this syllabus.
 You should spend quite a bit of time listening and learning from your recordings before they are ever submitted to your instructor.
-Be detailed - and honest with yourself in your self-critique.
+Be detailed - and honest with yourself in your self-critique and include the time stamp of where you used a skill or would like specific assistance.
 A critique is not simply a time where you point out what you think you did correctly.
-It is about learning from what you have done in order to identify how to improve your work.
-You should have your typed critique at the time of presentation (Please review Appendix B and Appendix C at the end of the syllabus.).
-We will not listen to your tape without the written critique; be prepared to give a brief oral presentation to the supervision group about your case/recording.
+It is about learning from what you have done so you may evaluate ways to improve your work.
+You should have your typed critique at the time of presentation (Please review Appendix B and Appendix C at the end of the syllabus).
+We will not listen to your tape without the written critique.
+Be prepared to give a brief oral presentation to the supervision group about your case/recording.
 Have your recording cued to a section that you would like feedback.
-All tape critiques MUST be uploaded to Blackboard in order to receive credit for the submission.
-Please ensure the tape critique form is properly labeled and has the file name of the recording you will have uploaded to Google Apps for Education/Google Drive.
+All recording critiques MUST be uploaded to Canvas within one week of the recording to receive credit for the submission.
+Please ensure the critique form is properly labeled and has the file name of the recording you will have uploaded to Google Apps for Education/Google Drive.

-\\\DO NOT email your recording or critique as an attachment to the instructor, as email is not a secure means of information exchange.
+DO NOT email your recording or critique as an attachment to the instructor, as email is not a secure means of information exchange.
 It is your responsibility to ensure the security of all client information.

-Each recording and critique are worth up to 25 points.
-For recordings not presented during group supervision, the faculty supervisor/instructor will listen to your recording and provide you with written feedback (your critique form will be sent back to you with comments in Blackboard).
+Each recording and critique combination is worth up to 25 points.
+For recordings not presented during group supervision, the faculty supervisor/instructor will listen to your recording and provide you with written feedback (your critique form will be assessed with comments in Canvas).
 Any recordings deemed to be "below standard" by the faculty supervisor will need to be repeated.
 You will be notified if recordings need to be repeated, and individual assistance will be provided to ensure you understand the skills required for "at standard" work.

-- \at least 6 recordings are required of all interns, whether it is a 300-hour internship or a 600-hour internship. - Recordings/Reviews are due as listed in the course schedule.
+at least 6 recordings are required of all interns, whether it is a 300-hour internship or a 600-hour internship.

+Recordings/Reviews should be submitted by marks listed on the course schedule, and WITHIN ONE WEEK OF RECORDING.
 Please submit them in advance of scheduled meetings.